 I’m not sure that in most cases Lou would make a good model for a successful life, but it works for a certain type of person.

+So, back to you.
+Lou had a moment when he decided he had to start writing, did you?
 I had spent many years playing in various rock n roll bands.
 Then I got to a point where I completely lost interest in it, so I quit.
 However, I was miserable, not having anything creative or productive to work on.
 A few weeks later, the baseball pal who I mentioned earlier and I were driving across the desert from Albuquerque to San Diego.
 It’s about a 12 hour trip.
 He was deathly ill and required complete silence so he could sleep.
 Not having anything else to do, I plotted out my entire first novel in my head.
 At the time, I had never even written a short story.
 The next day I quit my job and began working full-time on the novel.
 That’s a true story.
 Six months later, I was dead broke and had to move across the country and live with my parents for a time.

+And now with a first novel coming out, how does it feel?
 I’m certainly glad to have written it.
 I’m sure the book won’t be to everyone’s liking, but it seems like a good number of folks are finding some value in it.
 For the most part, though, I’m just anxious to begin work on something new.

+So you have stuff in the pipeline?
 I finished High in the Streets last summer.
 I haven’t written a word of fiction since.
 I’ve actually gone back to writing and recording music.
 It’s easier and less time consuming.
 For the past 2 years, I’ve been working at a proper, grown-up job.
 There is simply no way I could write a novel living as I am.
 The current plan is to quit, then take all the money I’ve squirreled away and move to Budapest to write something new.
 A few weeks ago, I bought a one-way ticket for a flight leaving in late June.

+Sounds like you practice what you preach a lot.
 My only aim is to suffer regrets I can be proud of.